+Common Stock

-Common Stock \$ per share
+per share

 We are selling 3,000,000 shares of our common stock and the selling stockholders named in this prospectus are selling 1,130,000 shares.
 We will not receive any proceeds from the sale of the shares by the selling stockholders.
-We and certain of the selling stockholders have granted the underwriters an option to purchase up to 619,500 additional shares of common stock to cover over-allotments.
+We have granted the underwriters an option to purchase up to 464,625 additional shares of common stock and certain of the selling stockholders have granted the underwriters an option to purchase up to 154,875 additional shares of common stock to cover over-allotments.

 Our common stock is quoted on the Nasdaq National Market under the symbol "ROCK."
-The last reported sale price of our common stock on the Nasdaq National Market on November 6, 2003, was \$24.19 per share.
+The last reported sale price of our common stock on the Nasdaq National Market on December 5, 2003, was \$24.43 per share.